 Dryburgh Steading One

-Open plan living area with log burner and door to the garden.
+Open plan living area with a large sofa and two two-seater sofas, log burner and door to the garden.

-Fully-equipped kitchen with electric oven and hob, dishwasher, fridge / freezer, microwave, Nespresso coffee machine and washing machine.
+Fully-equipped kitchen with electric oven and ceramic induction hob, dishwasher, fridge / freezer, microwave, Nespresso coffee machine and washing machine.
+Dining area for four.
 The kitchen is well equipped with good quality cookware, crockery and glassware.

-Bedroom one with super king bed, bedside tables, armchair, chest of drawers and TV.
+Bedroom two with king size bed, bedside tables, armchair, chest of drawers, built-in wardrobe and TV.
+Velux window with black-out blind.

 En-suite shower room with shower, basin and WC.

-There is ample parking adjacent to the Steadings.
-Guests are welcome to drive into the courtyard to drop off luggage.
+There is ample parking in the designated area adjacent to the Steadings.
+Guests are welcome to drive into the shared front courtyard to drop off luggage.

 Babies & Children